scottish-government-design-system/designsystem.gov.scot/styles/colour-palette/index.md

 ## Using colour

-The colour palette we use conforms to the wider branding of the Scottish Government.
-We also use colour to help users prioritise and differentiate information - for example:
+The colour palette we use follows to the wider branding of the Scottish Government.
+We also use colour to help users prioritise and differentiate information.
+For example:

 * yellow for our focus states
 * red as a warning colour